PHP-DI/PHP-DI/README.md

 Read the [introduction to dependency injection with an example](doc/example.md).

-Dependency injection and DI containers are separate notions, and one should use of a container only if it makes things more practical (which is not always the case).
+Dependency injection and DI containers are separate notions, and one should use of a container only if it makes things more practical (which is not always the case depending on the container you use).

 PHP-DI is about this: make dependency injection more practical.